Online HR Toolkit

 On the 1st January 2017, France took the radical step forward of establishing “the right to disconnect” for organisations of more than 50 employees, and whilst the UK has not yet followed suit, this proposed human right is an issue that all employers should be aware of.

-Modern-day business and life in general has a focus on technology, and specifically the ability to contact employees, and clients, whenever and wherever, through the use of mobile devices.
+Modern-day business and life in general have a focus on technology, and specifically the ability to contact employees and clients whenever and wherever, through the use of mobile devices.
 Email, LinkedIn, WhatsApp, and texting are just a few of the ways that we stay in touch and transmit a message to a device which is kept in the receiver’s pocket, bag, hand.
 Whilst we may not think it is suitable to call a colleague at 9 pm on a Sunday night, we do not hesitate in sending an email and will not be surprised when we receive an answer within five minutes.
 Yet the overuse of digital devices can be and has been blamed for stress, fatigue, poor customer service, relationship issues, and burnout.

 The increase in flexible working has resulted in an almost “always working” culture leaving employees unclear on what expectations are and fearing that if they do not respond, they may lose flexible working arrangements.
 Pressure from colleagues forces almost constant monitoring of work email whether during the evening, weekend or even when on holiday.